teymour-aldridge/techy/README.md

 <p>Hello, my name is Big Joe.
 I'm a web developer.</p>
 ```

 In other words, there are JavaScript expressions which you may write between `<%` and `%>` and basically fetch information based on other files in your codebase.
-For example generating a site map or showing the latest added Markdowns.
+For example generating a site map or showing the latest added content.

 ## Simple usage